Manifestations of Local Supersolidity of $^{4}$He around a Charged Molecular Impurity: Structural Properties

-Overall, this detailed analysis of the helium real-space structure reveals the presence of a frozen snowball-like first shell composed of highly localized \he{} density around \pmeth{}.
+Overall, this analysis of the helium structure reveals the presence of a frozen first shell around \pmeth{}.
 In contrast, this phenomenon is not present for \meth{}, in line with previous work~\cite{markovskiy_path_2009}, as supported by all data in panels~(a) to~(c) of Fig.~\ref{fig:distrib}.
-Interestingly, the molecular motion of the impurities, even of the pseudo-rotating and strongly interacting \pmeth{}, has negligible impact on the solvation shell structure (compare blue to red lines in Fig.~\ref{fig:distrib}), except in the limit of very small clusters, see Fig.~11 in the SM.
-A pictorial summary of the striking structural differences is provided by the distinctly different spatial distribution functions in Fig.~\ref{fig:distrib}: While the 3D~distribution of \he{} around \meth{} in panel~(c) is extremely broad and smeared out ( ``liquid-like''), \he{} is sharply localized in space at well-defined position (``solid-like'') around \pmeth{}~(f).
+Interestingly, the ro-vibrational motion of the impurities, even of the strongly interacting \pmeth{}, has negligible impact on the solvation shell structure for sufficiently large clusters (compare blue to red lines in Fig.~\ref{fig:distrib}).
+This behavior is different in small clusters (see SM~Fig.~S10), for which the molecular motion has a significant impact on the helium solvation structure.
+A pictorial summary of the structural differences is provided by the different SDFs in Fig.~\ref{fig:distrib}: While the 3D~distribution of \he{} around \meth{} in panel~(c) is broad and smeared out (``liquid-like''), \he{} atoms are localized at well-defined position (``solid-like'') around \pmeth{} in~(f).

-How are these structural differences now linked to the superfluid response of \he{} quantified in Fig.~\ref{fig:sff_perm} in terms of the superfluid fraction as a function of the number $n$ of \he{} atoms?
-The superfluid fraction $f_{\rm s} = \rho_{\rm s}/\rho$ (with $\rho_{\rm s}$ the superfluid and $\rho$ the total densities) is computed here using the ``area estimator''~\cite{sindzingre_path-integral_1989} that has been specifically designed for finite-size clusters; see SM for details.

-In line with the pronounced differences between the helium densities around \meth{} and \pmeth{}, the superfluid responses of the two impurities are distinctly different as well~-- yet in an unexpected way.
-For \meth{}, the superfluid fraction increases with $n$ before reaching a maximum at $n=9$ which corresponds to the maximum size for which all helium atoms mostly belong to the first shell, as shown in Fig.~13 of the SM.
-After that, $f_{\rm s}$ drops initially due to the low density of additional helium atoms outside the first shell which hinders bosonic exchange.
-Upon filling the second shell, the superfluid fraction increases again, reaching about 0.78 for the largest cluster.
-Similarly as for the helium densities, the impact of molecular motion within \meth{} has negligible impact on the superfluid fraction around this quasi-rigid and weakly interacting molecule as fixing its nuclei (red data) does not change $f_{\rm s}$ as a function of $n$.

-The superfluid response scenario is distinctly different for \pmeth.
-Despite the strongly localized helium density in its first shell, recall Fig.~\ref{fig:distrib}(f) versus (c), an impressively large superfluid fraction, exceeding even the largest value obtained for the weakly interacting \meth{}, is found around the strong interacting yet pseudo-rotating \pmeth{} impurity.
-Secondly, very differently from \meth, neglecting the molecular degrees of freedom by fixing \pmeth{} now greatly suppresses $f_{\rm s}$, which signals almost no superfluid response, as expected from the traditional snowball picture for frozen \he{} shells.
-This is indeed directly related to the high degree of localization of the \he{} in the first shell of fixed \pmeth{} that hinders bosonic exchange, as supported by the negligible local superfluid density $\rho_{\rm s}(r) $ in the first shell around fixed \pmeth{} in Fig.~\ref{fig:sfd}, whereas the total density therein is unaffected.
-In case of the reference impurity \meth{}, $\rho_{\rm s}(r) $ turns out to be identical for fixed versus flexible \meth.